-As an example, this analysis shows that investee companies responsible for 85% of our actively managed Australian equities portfolio emissions have made net zero commitments.1 companies in our actively managed Australian equities portfolio are responsible for 84% of portfolio emissions.2 AustralianSuper has engaged with all top five emitters on their climate action plans over the last 12 months.
-We've also engaged with all of our listed equity managers on their alignment and transition to Net Zero 2050 and Taskforce on Climate-related Financial Disclosures (TCFD) disclosures.
+As an example, this analysis shows that investee companies responsible for 85% of our actively managed Australian equities portfolio emissions have made net zero commitments.1 companies in our actively managed AustralianSuper's engagement with companies via Climate Action 100+ Australian equities portfolio are responsible for 84% of portfolio is helping to improve the consistency emissions.2 AustralianSuper has and transparency of company engaged with all top five emitters climate change reporting and on their climate action plans over has contributed to the adoption the last 12 months.
+We've also of 'Say on climate' resolutions by 18 focus companies.3 engaged with all of our listed equity managers on their alignment AustralianSuper will be publishing and transition to Net Zero 2050 its third annual Climate Change and Taskforce on Climate-related Report aligned to the TCFD Financial Disclosures (TCFD) framework in 2022. disclosures.

-Australian Super undertakes targeted and comprehensive direct company engagement to actively manage the risks and opportunities of climate change.
+AustralianSuper undertakes targeted and comprehensive direct company engagement to actively manage the risks and opportunities of climate change.
 We've developed ownership plans and engagement strategies for companies in our actively managed Australian equities portfolio, which includes an assessment of climate management, net zero business strategies and emissions reduction trajectories.